-To the armature photographer, a tripod is a tripod.
-To the professional, it’s one of the most important tools and there's a massive difference between quality and inferiority.
+To the amateur photographer, a tripod is a tripod.
+To the professional, it’s one of the most important tools, and not all tripods are made equal.
 No matter what level of photographer you are, a few key differences will set your travel tripod apart from the pack.

 You want something light yet durable.
 That’s probably the most important element in searching for any travel tripod.
 It can’t weigh you down.